 Sin #6: Awkwardly Sized Rugs

 As a general rule, all four legs of a piece of furniture should be able to fit on the rug beneath it, with breathing room on all sides.
-That said, we’ve seen some clever ways to break this rule that really work.
+That said, we’ve seen some clever ways to break this rule that really works.
 For instance, it’s an advanced move but (if you’re feeling daring) you could try layering several smaller rugs together to create a larger patchwork rug space for underneath a sofa and coffee table.
 But in the meantime, we always love seeing a perfectly sized rug underneath a table like in this kitchen designed by Elizabeth Cooper.

-Sin #7: Decorating from the Details Up
+Sin #7: Decorating From the Details Up

 When I took a sketching class in college, our professor taught us to “draw the whole thing first”.
 What he meant was taking time to establish scale before honing in on the details.
-I’ve found that the same is true for interiors — the best spaces have a strong foundation of balance between the architecture and the furniture.
+I’ve found that the same is true for interiors—the best spaces have a strong foundation of balance between the architecture and the furniture.
 When decorating a room start by establishing a good, functional arrangement of furniture before considering details like color and theme.
 Designer Michelle Adams was able to successfully use a wild combination of pattern, color, and subject matter in this small bedroom because she first established a strong overall balance to the space with the furniture.
-SO… before you start building that incredible taxidermy vignette, think about the room as a whole.
+So before you start building that incredible taxidermy vignette, think about the room as a whole.